Causes of Pupillary Block

 Elevation in intraocular pressure in this case can be treated with medications such as Timolol Eye Drops.
 Sometimes when these adhesions can not be released, we can do iris iridectomy, which is a hole in the iris that communicates between the anterior and the posterior chamber to bypass the block at the pupillary margin.

 2- In Pseudophakic Patient

-Pseudophakia means removal of natural lens and replace it with anterior chamber or posterior chamber intraocular lens.
+Pseudophakia means removal of natural lens and replace it with anterior chamber or posterior chamber artificial intraocular lens.
 Pupillary block causes in pseudophakic patients are either anterior chamber lens or posterior synechia.
-The anterior chamber I.O.L will be inserted infront of the iris and so it will cover the pupil which can block the flow of aqueous humor.
+The anterior chamber intraocular lens (I.O.L) is inserted infront of the iris and it will covers the pupil which can block the flow of aqueous humor.

 3- Aphakic Patient

 With cataract surgery there will be complete extraction of cataract and without Intraocular lens insertion.
 Either the posterior capsule still intact with no vitreous out in the anterior chamber or the posterior capsule is ruptured with vitreous in the anterior chamber.

 Pupillary block causes in aphakic patient are vitreous in the anterior chamber or vitreous pushing the posterior capsule forward with pupillary blocking.

 In case posterior capsule ruptured during cataract eye surgery, the vitreous will be in the anterior chamber and block the pupil with pupillary block and High I.O.P.
 To treat this condition, the surgeon should undergo anterior vitrectomy with iris iridectomy.